2013 SportsCar Grand Prix

+Background

+Preview

+American Le Mans Series (ALMS) president Scott Atherton confirmed the race was part of the schedule for the 2013 American Le Mans Series schedule in October 2012.
+It was the fifteenth consecutive year the event was held as part of the American Le Mans Series.
+The 2013 Mobil 1 SportsCar Grand Prix was the fifth of ten scheduled sports car races of 2013 American Le Mans Series.
+The race was held at the ten-turn 2.459 mi Canadian Tire Motorsports Park in Bowmanville, Ontario, Canada on July 21, 2013.

 Qualifying

 In qualifying for the PC category, a crash by Mike Gausch forced the session to be stopped.
 Due to not completing a minimum of ten minutes, the qualifying results for PC were nullified and the grid order was set by championship points.
 As a result of PC cars requiring a separate grid order, the final race grid was altered so that cars in the same category were grouped together, even if outqualified by a car from another class.

 Qualifying result

 Pole position winners in each class are marked in bold.